Detectability of post-Newtonian classical and quantum gravity via quantum clock interferometry: Background

 However, in the context of quantum mechanics, it is not self-evident whether Einstein's equivalence principle holds.
 In fact, it is not even clear how the equivalence principle should be formulated within the quantum domain.

 Quantum particles can exist in superpositions of different internal energy eigenstates.
 It is therefore natural to consider extending the equivalence principle not only to energy eigenstates but also to such superpositions.
 Based on this idea, a quantum formulation of the equivalence principle in classical gravitational fields was proposed by Zych et al. in \cite{zych2018quantum}.
-In this framework, the particle’s rest mass energy, inertial mass, and gravitational mass are each represented by corresponding internal Hamiltonian operators.
+In this framework, the particle's rest mass energy, inertial mass, and gravitational mass are each represented by corresponding internal Hamiltonian operators.
 The equivalence principle is expressed as the condition that these operators are identical.
 Experimental tests based on this model have also been reported \cite{rosi2017quantum}, examining whether the equivalence principle holds in quantum theory.
-The result suggests that the equivalence principle holds to a high degree of precision even in the quantum regime, indicating that gravity may indeed be governed by geometric properties.
+The result suggests that the equivalence principle holds to a high degree of precision even in the quantum regime, indicating that the equivalence principle, and thus the geometric description of gravity, remains valid in this domain.
+(Note, however, that there is some criticism in Ref.~\cite{schwartz2019post}; see Sec.~VI therein.)

 When the background gravitational field is quantum, the formulation of Einstein's equivalence principle becomes an even more subtle issue.
 Recently, a formulation of the equivalence principle that does not rely on a specific model of quantum gravity has been proposed in \cite{giacomini2020einstein,giacomini2022quantum}.
 In this approach, the equivalence principle is formulated using the concept of a quantum reference frames \cite{giacomini2021spacetime,giacomini2019quantum}, assuming that the background gravitational field can be expressed as a superposition of classical gravitational fields.
-Even if the background gravitational field is quantum in nature, the requirement that some version of the equivalence principle holds still serves as a guiding principle, ensuring that gravity can be understood as a geometric property of spacetime.
+Even if the background gravitational field is quantum in nature, the requirement that some version of the equivalence principle holds may still serve as a guiding principle, ensuring that gravity can be understood as a geometric property of spacetime.